Across the Sea to visit Capri

 Plenty of time to get back down for a gelato and a dip in the Sea via the Funicular.

 Mid-afternoon is when things start to get a little more hectic on the streets of Capri as day-trippers rush back to catch a ferry.

 Our timekeeping and planning were so good that day I even got a chance to join in a little water polo action at the beach club.

 Before we set off on the ferry back to Sorrento we sat in the sunny Marina soaking up the rays deciding what to do next time we visit.

-Most are day trippers so I am also keen for an overnight stay next time to experience the Capri nightlife/atmosphere when all of the day trippers from Naples and Sorrento have left.
+I am also keen for an overnight stay next time to experience the Capri nightlife/atmosphere when all of the day trippers from Naples and Sorrento have left.

-One of the most popular tourist attractions which we didn’t do that day but have before is the famous Blue grotto dark cavern boat trip, where the sea glows a dazzling electric blue as the sunlight shines through underwater caves.
+One of the most popular tourist attractions which we didn’t do that day but have before is the famous Blue grotto dark cavern boat trip.
+Where the sea glows a dazzling electric blue as the sunlight shines through underwater caves.

 Another unforgettable experience well worth doing.

 You can’t visit Sorrento, Naples or the Amalfi Coast without a day of adventure to Capri.